 But there are several things you should know and do before taking diving in.

-1. Research the crap out of it
+1. Research the heck out of it

 I was lucky to find a great book that covered everything I had questions about.
 It is called Buying a House in Italy by Gordon Neale.